Ecotrust/madrona/docs/sharing_configuration.rst

 Using the sharing functionality
 ********************************
-This section describes the various components of the lingcod API related to sharing.
+This section describes the various components of the madrona API related to sharing.

 First, there is the object manager which allows you to quickly obtain a queryset of all objects that have been shared with a user::